underscore95/Spark/docs/Entity Component System.md

 Note that this vector may contain nullptr if the entity doesn't have a certain component.
 You may store these pointers, but note that they will become dangling pointers if the component or entity is removed.

+### Removing components from an entity
+You can use `Spark::Entity::removeComponents<YourComponent, YourComponent2>(entityId);` to remove components from an entity.
+If an entity has zero components after this function finishes, the entity will be deleted.

 ### Removing entities
 `Spark::Entity::removeEntity(entity);` will remove the entity and free the components' memory.